 I like toys.
 I’m fascinated by ideas for devices to help with petanque practice.

-A post at the Brighton Petanque Club website describes this interesting device.
 “The club at Istrès held an informal Shooting a Back Boule competition one afternoon.
 Shooting a Back Boule at 10m is one of the great traditions at French clubs.
 Shooting is, of course, a key part of the game and shooting a back boule at 10m is one of the hardest tests shooters have to face.
 You can just place two boules on the terrain but often you’ll see a special area set aside for such practice – usually either an old tire with two boules bolted on or a piece of rubber, which is what we have at Brighton and what they used at Istrès.”

 Two of the strangest devices I’ve seen are these.
 In this 2009 video their inventor, Louis Amour, shows them in action.
 They are actually rather neat devices for drawing the target circle (cible) and positioning the target balls for a precision-shooting contest.